David S. Vogels Award and its Recipients

 related education at the Samford

-University Institute of Genealogy and Historical Research (IGHR).
-Application is
+University Institute of Genealogy and Historical Research (IGHR)

 open to all genealogists and consists of a short resume listing genealogical